Prior Scientific: Post-war

-On 10 January 1947 Walter Robert Prior died at the age of 55.
+On 10 January 1947, Walter Robert Prior died at the age of 55.

 1953 brought the start of manufacturing micromanipulators for Prior, and later the micropositioner was developed.
-Both of these are still made.

-The company relocated to a new factory at London Road, Bishop Stortford in 1956 and continued to produce and develop microscopes.
-Because of the need for new universities and colleges during the post-war period, there was a demand for microscopes and accessories and Prior developed instruments for this market.
+The company relocated to a new factory at London Road, Bishop's Stortford in 1956 and continued to produce and develop microscopes.
+Because of the need for new universities and colleges during the post-war period, there was a demand for microscopes and accessories, so Prior developed instruments for this market.
 The Science Master Microscope, introduced in 1957, was used in schools.
 The established Prior Monocular Dissecting Microscope was supplied for educational use.

 For the Imperial Cancer Research Fund in London, 1962, Prior supplied a Modular Inverted Microscope housed in a temperature controlled cabinet for cell culture examination.
 The provision of a cine camera enabled continuous or time-lapse cine-photography to be carried out.
 The Cinemicroscope was adaptable for still photography or closed circuit television.
-This microscope was one of the fore-runners of the modern inverted microscope - now such an essential tool in cell biology and tissue culture work.
+This microscope was one of the fore-runners of the modern inverted microscope, which is commonly used in cell biology and tissue culture work today.
 A Prior Tissue Culture Chamber was also supplied and enabled work to be carried out when using an inverted or standard erect microscope.